-Inspect the shaft for distortion, nicks and scratches on the oil seal seating surfaces, and for thread damage on the impeller end.
-Dress the threads, nicks and burrs on the shaft with a fine file or honing stone.
+Inspect the shaft for distortion, nicks or scratches or damaged threads on the impeller end.
+Dress small nicks and burrs with a fine file or emery cloth.
 Replace the impeller shaft if defective.

-To prevent contamination, wash the bearings thoroughly in fresh cleaning solvent, agitating to remove all old lubricant.
-Dry the bearings with filtered compressed air and coat with a light oil.
+Clean the bearings thoroughly in fresh cleaning solvent.
+Dry the bearings with filtered compressed air and coat with light oil.

-Inspect the bearings and rotate by hand to check for roughness or binding.
-If the bearing rotation is rough or damage is apparent, replace the bearing.
+Rotate the bearings by hand to check for roughness or binding and inspect the bearing rollers.
+If rotation is rough or the bearing rollers are discolored, replace the bearings.